-- (ii) The notice sent in accordance with paragraph 6(9)(i) shall: - (a) be accompanied by a draft of the Formal Complaint that they propose to deliver to the Conduct Committee; and - (b) invite the Member to make written representations to the Executive Counsel within the period of eight weeks from the date on which the notice is sent to the Member. - (iii) The Executive Counsel may, in their absolute discretion, extend the time limit for the Member to make written representations.
+- (ii) The notice sent in accordance with paragraph 6(9)(i) Board shall: - (a) be accompanied by a draft of the Formal Complaint that they propose to deliver to the Conduct Committee; and - (b) invite the Member or Member Firm to make written representations to them within the period of eight weeks from the date on which the notice is sent to the Member or Member Firm. - (iii) The Executive Counsel may, in their absolute discretion, extend the time limit for the Member or Member Firm to make written representations.

-6(10) If the Executive Counsel:
+6 (10) If the Executive Counsel:

-(i) having reviewed any representations received for the purposes of paragraph 6(9), still considers that:- he shall deliver a Formal Complaint against the Member to the Conduct Committee.

-- (a) there is a realistic prospect that a Disciplinary Tribunal will make an Adverse Finding against a Member; and - (b) a hearing is desirable in the public interest; or - (ii) has not received any representations from the Member within the period specified in the notice sent under paragraph 6(9)(ii), or as extended under paragraph 6(9)(iii),

-- 6(11) Notwithstanding any settlement discussions that the Executive Counsel may initiate under paragraph 7, a Member may, either voluntarily or at the invitation of the Executive Counsel at any stage of the investigation, make an admission in respect of any alleged particulars of fact, any alleged Misconduct or any alleged failures to comply with their obligations under paragraphs 13(1) or 13(2) and such admissions, if accepted by the Executive Counsel, shall constitute proof before a Disciplinary Tribunal against the Member making the admission. - 6(12) The Executive Counsel shall, if such an admission is made prior to a Formal Complaint being delivered to the Conduct Committee, prepare and deliver to the Conduct Committee with the Formal Complaint a statement of agreed facts.
-Such statement of agreed facts must be signed by the Executive Counsel and the Member concerned and give sufficient particulars to enable the admissions to be properly understood. - 6(13) If at any stage during or following an investigation, the Executive Counsel considers:- - (i) that there is no realistic prospect that a Tribunal will make an Adverse Finding against a Member; or - (ii) a hearing is not desirable in the public interest;

-he shall inform the Conduct Committee of their decision, together with the reasons for that decision, and the Conduct Committee shall notify the Member and the Participants of the decision.
+- (i) having reviewed any representations received for the purposes of paragraph - 6(9) Board still considers that:- - (a) there is a realistic prospect that a Disciplinary Tribunal will make an Adverse Finding against a Member or Member Firm; and - (b) a hearing is desirable in the public interest; or - (ii) has not received any representations from the Member or Member Firm within the period specified in the notice sent under paragraph 6(9)(ii), or as extended under paragraph 6(9)(iii), they shall deliver a Formal Complaint against the Member or Member Firm to the Conduct Committee. - 6 (11) Notwithstanding any settlement discussions that the Executive Counsel may initiate under paragraph 7, a Member or Member Firm may, either voluntarily or at the invitation of the Executive Counsel at any stage of the investigation, make an admission in respect of any alleged particulars of fact, any alleged Misconduct or any alleged failures to comply with their or its obligations under paragraphs 13(1) or 13(2)) and such admissions, if accepted by the Executive Counsel, shall constitute proof before a Disciplinary Tribunal against the Member or Member Firm making the admission. - 6 (12) The Executive Counsel shall, if such an admission is made prior to a Formal Complaint being delivered to the Conduct Committee, prepare and deliver to the Conduct Committee with the Formal Complaint a statement of agreed facts.
+Such statement of agreed facts must be signed by the Executive Counsel and the Member or Member Firm concerned and give sufficient particulars to enable the admissions to be properly understood. - 6 (13) If at any stage during or following an investigation, the Executive Counsel considers:- - (i) that there is no realistic prospect that a Tribunal will make an Adverse Finding against a Member or Member Firm; or he shall inform the Conduct Committee of their decision, together with the reasons for that decision, and the Conduct Committee shall notify the Member or Member Firm and the Participants of the decision.